miku/groupcover/README.md

 ```

 Items from different groups may share an attribute.
 Depending on a order
-relation over groups (per key), a number of keys may be dropped for an entry.
+relation over groups (possibly per key), a number of keys may be dropped for
+an entry.

 Simple case
 -----------